All Episodes

 The Biophysics of Acupuncture for Infertility & IVF Success with Jeremy Pulsifer

-In this episode Lorne Brown continues his conversation with Jeremy Pulsifer, a practitioner at the Yinova Center, to discuss his techniques involving acupuncture and electrical acupuncture for reproductive health.
+In this episode Dr. Lorne Brown continues his conversation with Jeremy Pulsifer, a practitioner at the Yinova Center, to discuss his techniques involving acupuncture and electrical acupuncture for reproductive health.
 Jeremy has been practicing acupuncture in the New York area since 2005, and he is passionate about helping people achieve peak fertility and joyful living.
 He is well-versed in both the metaphysical and biological aspects of reproductive health, and he teaches research, statistics, and Esoteric acupuncture at a college for Chinese medicine.

 Max Gaenslen